baileyvanwormer/baileyvanwormer/README.md

 # Hey There, I'm Bailey 👋

-I'm a Software Engineer focused on Cybersecurity within the Financial Industry.
+I'm a Software Engineer within the Financial Industry.

 Connect with me on [LinkedIn](https://www.linkedin.com/in/baileyvanwormer/).